barsv/ivan-pascal-xkb/README.md

 ### repeat and locking

 These instruction are used for specifying "autorepeat" and "locking" flags.
-The word in right side must be name of logical value - **True** or **False**.
+The word on the right side must be name of logical value - **True** or **False**.
 For example:

 repeat = True; locking = False;